 My husband has been good enough to drink store bought 2 liter sodas instead of the more popular brand names.
-He is very frugal.
 I have finally done him one better.
-I have been making my "soft" drink with a lime squeeze and adding the 'healthiest' artificial sweetener to water.

 Not only is this a great way to drink water, but it's also a great way to be frugal!
 This works great with bottled water and makes tap water drinkable!

 We like to make our own fruit waters.
 We simply put frozen strawberries and frozen blueberries into our water instead of ice cubes.

 This is a trick I learned from my granddaughter.
 I put a tea bag in a quart jar of water, set it in the refrigerator and let it steep over night or longer.
 The next day, I have some great tasting flavored water to drink and I just add a little lemon juice to it.

 We all know that water is good for us, but it can get boring.
 Try this simple recipe to jazz up your water.
 I take a 64 oz. pitcher and fill it with 2 slices of orange, 2 slices of lemon, and 2 slices of lime.
 Add water and about 5 or 6 packets of Splenda, and shake well.